Ghost (Mystery Skulls song): Music videos

 The official video for "Ghost", produced by company Oh Yeah Wow and directed by Josh Thomas, parodies the 1973 horror film The Exorcist, but was also noted to spoof scenes from 1976's Carrie by one writer.
 It premiered on February 4, 2014 by Vice's electronic music channel Thump, who advertised it as "a really good video.
 It's got zombies.
 It's got a funny exorcist.
 It's got old people looking like they're about to poop their Depends.
 People (and things) fly through the air.
 It's neat, and it's all set to an extremely catchy beat."
 The video, which involves a priest who dances through the exorcism of a young woman, was well received by publications.
 This included a writer for Bloody Disgusting who called it "awesome", and another one who honored the choreography of the dancing priest as "seriously impressive".

 The song's commercial success has been attributed to the critically acclaimed animated music video by Ben Mangum, also known as MysteryBen27, that garnered more than two million views in under a month.
-The Scooby-Doo-esque video involves a trio of paranormal investigators running in "the most colorful, vibrant, psychedelic, funky fresh haunted mansion I've ever had the pleasure of laying eyes on", as described by PrinceofTheUniverse of Kotaku's Talk Amongst Yourselves.
+The Scooby-Doo-esque video involves paranormal investigators Arthur Kingsmen (based on Shaggy Rogers and named for King Arthur), Vivi Yukino (based on Daphne Blake and Velma Dinkley), and their dog Mystery (based on Scooby-Doo himself), who is actually a kitsune in disguise, running from danger in a haunted house.
+They are ultimately pursued by the ghost of Vivi's romantic interest and former team leader Lewis Pepper (based on Fred Jones), whom a possessed Arthur had previously killed.
+PrinceofTheUniverse of Kotaku's Talk Amongst Yourselves favorably described the setting as "the most colorful, vibrant, psychedelic, funky fresh haunted mansion I've ever had the pleasure of laying eyes on".
 He also noted that "Everything happens on rhythm to the song which some may find a little cheesy cliche but it's a nice way to keep the viewer into whats happening visual while still enjoying the music.
 As if one can't exist without the other."
-The unexpected success of the "Ghost" animated music video led to it developing a strong cult following, and as of 2020, Mangum has created three other animated music videos involving the characters for the songs "Freaking Out", "Hellbent", and "The Future".
+The unexpected success of the "Ghost" animated music video led to it developing a strong cult following, and as of 2020, Mangum has created three other animated music videos involving the characters for the songs "Freaking Out", "Hellbent", and "The Future", continuing the story of Lewis's ghost as he seeks to reunite with Vivi and exact his revenge on Arthur.
+After he captures Arthur and throws him down a replica of the cave where Arthur threw him, a remorseful Lewis hopes to forgive his friend.
+Together, the team defeats a bonsai monster who desires to feed on Mystery's blood as Mystery sacrifices himself, only to be revived and transformed into the monstrous Murder Mystery by Arthur's disconnected mechanical arm, once again possessed by the demon who caused him to kill Lewis.